 First, the total number of registrations.

 We see that more or less, physician registrations in Lethbridge had been rising for about 4 years, hitting their peak in the final quarter of 2019.
-Over the past couple of years or so, the numbers have been dropping.
-There was a bit of a surge during the start of the pandemic, but the last 5 quarters have completely wiped out those gains.
+Over the past year or so, the numbers have been dropping.
+There was a bit of a surge during the start of the pandemic, but the last 5 quarters have pretty much wiped out those gains.

-Not only that, but physician registrations are now at their lowest level since the 1st quarter of 2018, when they were also at 275.
+Not only that, but physician registrations are now at their lowest level since the 3rd quarter of 2018, when they were at 285.

 Next, the % change from quarter to quarter.